ottotsuma/Melvor-Classes-Species/README.md

 Tips (GP) earned while training do scale with global gold increases.

-### Sheet Thuum, Essence of Thuum, Gems and Utilities
+### Sheet Classes, Essence of Classes, Gems and Utilities

-Training Thuum has a 2% chance to drop sheet thuum, these are used for mastered shout teacher upgrades.
+Training Classes has a 2% chance to drop sheet classes, these are used for mastered shout teacher upgrades.

-Sheet Thuum drop chance is a flat 2% and is not modified by any rarity increases, the only other boost to sheet thuum drop chance is applying Diamond String to your mastered shouts teacher.
-With two shouts, this means you can get a total of 12% drop chance for Sheet Thuum.
+Sheet Classes drop chance is a flat 2% and is not modified by any rarity increases, the only other boost to sheet classes drop chance is applying Diamond String to your mastered shouts teacher.
+With two shouts, this means you can get a total of 12% drop chance for Sheet Classes.

 ![Items](images/items.png)